Marcel2603/tfcoach/README.md

 # tfcoach

+⚠️ Disclaimer

+> This project is currently under heavy development and not yet feature-complete.
+> Functionality, APIs, and behavior may change without notice.
+Use at your own risk — contributions and feedback are
+> welcome!

 A lightweight linter for Terraform code.
 tfcoach helps teams enforce consistent conventions and avoid common pitfalls by running simple, composable rules against `.tf` files.